 - Investor-readiness track covering due diligence, term sheets, and cap table structure, run by practitioners

 - No equity.
 No fees.
-No fees.
-No equity.
 We give you the tools you need to move your work forward.

 - About 5 hours per week over 8 weeks